sohrabnamazinia/sohrabnamazinia.github.io/_pages/about.md

 On a different note, **football (soccer)** has always been a big part of my life.
 I played competitively until the age of 18 and still enjoy playing casually today. **Football** has always remained one of my greatest passions in life.
 I also like swimming!

 ---

-WARNING: The website has not been ready yet, and the content is not correct.
-This warning will be removed whenever the webpage is ready!